Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Here are just a few of the major differences between self-learning and a coding bootcamp to help you decide which path is right for you.

-Self-Learning is a Great Starting Point
+Self-Learning As a Starting Point

 If you need help deciding whether a career in coding is right for you, self-learning can be a great first step.
-There are many free resources for self-learning—books, YouTube, online courses, and more—and because they are so readily available, these resources are natural starting points for anyone wanting to transition to a career in code.
+There are many free resources for self-learning—including books, YouTube, online courses, and more—and because they are so readily available, these resources are natural starting points for anyone wanting to transition to a career in code.

 By utilizing free online resources, you can get a better understanding of what coders do and the skills they need to thrive.
 Self-learning can also help you build a great foundation of skills to build off of through formal education.
 In fact, this is a typical journey for many successful software developers.